 Rate the Recipe

-Other books by C. S. Lewis include the rest of this series in The Chronicles of Narnia, which continues with The Lion, the Witch, and the Wardrobe.
+Other books by C. S. Lewis include the rest of this series in The Chronicles of Narnia, which continues with the sequel The Lion, the Witch, and the Wardrobe.
 He also wrote an adult science fiction series that begins with Out of the Silent Planet.
 He has numerous other works which include some of the following: The Screwtape Letters, Mere Christianity, The Four Loves, and A Grief Observed.

 Treasure Island is mentioned in this book as one that the children have read.
 It is an adventure story about survival, pirates, and sailing.

 Another wonderful adventure series written by a close personal friend and colleague of Lewis’ is Tolkien’s The Hobbit.

 A wonderful adventure series about magic and children who help to save the world begins with A Wrinkle in Time by Madeleine L’Engle.